richytong/presidium-websocket/README.md

 ```

 #### websocket.close
-Close the connection to the WebSocket server.
+Closes the connection to the WebSocket server.

 ```coffeescript [specscript]
 websocket.close() -> ()